The Full Story of SIS

 “The Full Story”

 After working on her own, with no true result or actual direction, she decided to voice her concerns in the hope of gaining some needed direction and support.
-During a Sorority chapter meeting, she expressed her frustration with the many barriers she incurred in trying to establishing an independent foundation.
-Her Sorors rallied together and after several conversations, focus groups and planning meetings, steps were taken to officially organize and formulate the organization now known as Sisters In Service.
+During a Sorority chapter meeting, she expressed her frustration with the many barriers she incurred in trying to establish an independent foundation.
+Her Sorors (i.e. sisters), rallied together and after several conversations, focus groups and planning meetings, steps were taken to officially organize and formulate the organization now known as Sisters In Service.

 The Founding Members of Sisters In Service: